-We have been awarded a Heritage Lottery Fund grant of £9,600 to carry out an excavation at the archaeological site at Gibraltar Point where we were doing preliminary digs last year.
+We have been awarded a Heritage Lottery Fund grant of £9,600 to carry out an excavation at the archaeological site at Gibraltar Point where we did preliminary digs in 2016.
 The site is Roman and also seems to have Bronze Age and Iron Age, as well as possibly Neolithic, features.

 Our first objective will be to work out the chronology of the site and its different uses.
 We then want to try and understand the economic and social relationships between the Roman elements of the site and the nine other Roman sites – houses, farmsteads and a possible temple – within the village on either side of Akeman Street.

 This is a community project and we welcome volunteers from within and outside the village.
 There are many ways you can get involved: digging, measuring, recording, photographing, sketching, finds analysis, running the website, organising an exhibition, etc.